abhishek2029/Wine-Quality-Prediction/README.md

 4 - You need to have python installed and install libraires as required or install anaconda.

-5 - You can run the code on jupyter notebook or through terminal by executing the python file.
+5 - You can run the code on jupyter notebook or through terminal.